ZZiigguurraatt/mini_META/README.md

 ## Overview

-mini_META is a test suite for validation testing of the taproot assets lightning channels.
+mini_META is a test suite for validation testing of taproot assets lightning channels.
 It uses docker to create a small regtest network of 21 nodes.
 It is similiar to [Polar](https://lightningpolar.com/), but doesn't have a GUI, so it has the flexibility to run more experimental releases of lightning terminal (litd), and it automatically builds containers straight from the litd git repository.